What is all this about?

 Oh, and I have a dream of getting paid to write, so if you decide to sign up for a paid subscription you will be casting a vote for my dream to become reality while also earning my eternal love.
 No pressure, though.

 My bad.
 Hi!
 I’m Alex, and the handsome old man in the middle there is Duke.

-We just moved out to Richmond, VA after having lived in Texas our whole lives.
-We used to be miserable corporate drones, but then we bought an e-commerce business and started living on our own terms.
+We recently moved out to Richmond, VA after having lived in Texas our whole lives.
+We used to be miserable corporate drones, but then we bought a business and started living on our own terms.

 Well, I do.
 Duke guards the apartment and makes friends with the neighbors.